SAP-samples/cloud-btp-cli-api-codejam/exercises/05-core-services-api-prep/README.md

 ated.
 ```

-The output is pretty wide, and difficult to read.
+The output is pretty wide, and difficult to read, especially where it wraps onto further lines.

 👉 Define a function that will help with this; first, add it to your `$HOME/.bashrc` file (so that it will be available in subsequent terminal sessions) and then immediately make it available in your current shell session with the `bu` alias: